Lubbock, Texas: Municipal government

 Lubbock has a council-manager government system, with all governmental powers resting in a legislative body called a city council.
 Voters elect six council members, one for each of Lubbock's six districts, and a mayor.
 The council members serve for a term of four years, and the mayor serves for two years.
 After the first meeting of the city council after newly elected council members are seated, the council elects a mayor pro tempore, who serves as mayor in absence of the elected mayor.
 The council also appoints a city manager to handle the ordinary business of the city.
 Currently, no term limits are set for either city council members or the mayor.

 After a previous attempt failed in the city council, Lubbock approved by popular referendum a "sanctuary city for the unborn" ordinance, seeking to outlaw abortion within city limits.
 The ordinance went into effect shortly thereafter and the only abortion clinic stopped providing abortion care.
 Planned Parenthood sued and a federal judge upheld the ordinance.

 Politics

+Lubbock is in Texas's 19th congressional district, represented by Republican Jodey Arrington.
 In the Texas House of Representatives, Lubbock County is covered by districts 83 and 84.

 According to a study released by the nonpartisan Bay Area Center for Voting Research in 2005, Lubbock is the second-most conservative city in the United States among municipalities greater than 100,000 in population.